 The Clinician's Knowledge Network (CKN) is the Qld Government's state-wide clinical information service.
-DotSec designed and deployed the CKN in 2007, and we hosted the CKN as a fully managed, secured and hosted service until July 2014.
+DotSec designed and deployed the CKN in 2007, and DotSec managed, maintained, upgraded and secured the CKN as a fully managed, secured and redundant service until July 2014.

 6 years, 99.99% uptime, 17,000 registered users, 0 security incidents

 The CKN allowed around 17,000 registered health professionals to access thousands of secured documents and journals, which together were made available by hundreds of service providers.
 During the time that DotSec hosted the CKN, the service was available with a 99.99% uptime (less than 1 hours outage per year), supported over 17,000 registered users (and thousands more users who accessed the service from within QH), and experienced absolutely no security incidents.

 Secure, fully-managed and hosted services

 From 2007 until 2014, DotSec continued to support the CKN as a fully managed and hosted (people call it "cloud" now) service, that included the following features:

 - CKN was built on a redundant, distributed, highly available infrastructure.
 On average, the site was down for less than one hour per year, over a six-year period.

 - The CKN could rely on an information security infrastructure that included a web-application firewall, intrusion detection and file-integrity monitoring, and an integrated Identity Management Infrastructure.
 As a result, the CKN experienced no (zero, none) security incidents over six years.